TRANSPORTHow STIB-MIVB keeps passengers informed quickly with Content Stadium

 “Being ready for a crisis is the most important thing for us.
 Because it’s the moment that our customers need us the most.
 If we are absent from social media when the network is completely down, that is inexcusable.”

-To meet this need, we created a smart template which Guy can access via our Content Stadium CREATE tool to create on-brand social media crisis images.
+To meet this need, we created a smart template which Guy can access via our Content Stadium CREATE platform to create on-brand social media crisis images.
 See how it works:

 This crisis template includes: